 Q. How can I help my child meet their future classmates over the summer?

-A. Mistral uses an online parent-to-parent communication tool called Konstella.
-You will be contacted with login information for Konstella and information about connecting with the school community.
+A. The Mistral parent community uses an online parent-to-parent communication tool called Konstella.
+Please join Konstella today!
 There may be some play dates organized over the summer for incoming Kinders.

 Q. When can I find out what class my child will be in next year?

 A. Students class assignments are posted at the Class List Posting Event the week before classes start.
 Please check the Mistral calendar for the date and time of this important event.
 At this event, parents get to see which classroom their child has been assigned, meet their teacher, locate their classroom and line number as well as connect with classmates.
 Parents can also join the PTA, learn about classroom volunteer opportunities and more.

 Q. Where should I bring my child on the first day of school?